Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: Notation

 The notational convenience of introducing $\bd$ is that we will no longer treat it as the coboundary operator, but as if it is a Kronecker delta.
 Thus, the above notation means that it is a matrix setting $\sigma_{p+1}$ equal to $\delta \sigma_{p}$.

-The canonical pairing of chains and cochains allows us to lift the action of the boundary operator on chains, into an action on cochains $\delta^\dagger$, where $\dagger$ denotes the matrix transpose\footnote{later when using the polynomial formalism, $\dagger$ will denote the transpose followed by the antipode.}.
+The canonical pairing of chains and cochains allows us to lift the action of the boundary operator on chains, into an action on cochains $\delta^\dagger$, where $\dagger$ denotes the matrix transpose (Later the when using the polynomial formalism, e.g. in Sec.~\ref{sec:Symplectic_Rep_Pauli}, $\dagger$ will denote the transpose followed by the antipode.).
 Thus, as a slight abuse of notation, we will take $\partial = \delta^\dagger$ when acting on cochains.
 With this, we may also define

 which intuitively means that we may move the $\delta$ from one side to $\partial$ on the other side and vice versa.
 In this notation, the (co)chain complex condition reads:

 where in the above, we implicitly sum over the repeated ``index" $\sigma_{p}$.